The Vanishing Gradient Problem

 Every 200 iterations, we run the merged operation, which is defined in the class instance model – as mentioned previously, this gathers up all the logged summary data ready for writing.
 The train_writer.add_summary() operation is then run on this output, which writes the data into the chosen location (optionally along with the iteration/epoch number).

 The summary data can then be visualized using TensorBoard.
-To run TensorBoard, using command prompt, navigate to the base directory where all the sub folders are stored, and run the following command:
+To run TensorBoard, using the command prompt, navigate to the base directory where all the subfolders are stored, and run the following command:

 tensorboard –log_dir=whatever_your_folder_path_is

-Upon running this command, you will see startup information in the prompt which will tell you the address to type into your browser which will bring up the TensorBoard interface.
+Upon running this command, you will see startup information in the prompt, telling you the address to type into your browser and bring up the TensorBoard interface.
 Note that the TensorBoard page will update itself dynamically during training, so you can visually monitor the progress.

 scenarios = ["sigmoid", "relu", "leaky_relu"]